 - A proposal that describes the student's interest in the proposed field of study.
 The proposal should explain why the student's interests cannot be accommodated by an established major, or a combination of an established major and a minor or concentration.
 It should identify the key intellectual questions the major will address and explain how each proposed course contributes to the exploration of those questions.
 The proposal should include possible ideas for a thesis topic. - A course list of 11 to 14 courses, at least seven of which must be taken at Bryn Mawr or Haverford.
 The plan should include up to two courses at the 100 level and at least four at the 300 or 400 level, including at least one semester of a senior project or thesis (403).
 No more than two 403 courses can count towards the thesis.
-The proposal should include a list of five or six alternate courses. - Proposal review forms from the faculty advisers that address the merits of the proposal, the course list, the student's preparation for the proposed course of study, and the process by which the student conferred with the advisers. - A copy of the student's transcript.
+The proposal should include a list of five or six alternate courses. - Proposal review forms from the faculty advisers that address the merits of the proposal, the course list, the student's preparation for the proposed course of study, and the process by which the student conferred with the advisers. - · A copy of the student's transcript.

 The usual deadline is the end of the fourth week of classes in the spring of the sophomore year.
 On rare occasions, juniors apply for an independent major (to supplement or replace an already declared departmental major).
 The junior deadline is the end of the fourth week of classes in the fall of the junior year.
 Applications submitted after the junior deadline will not be considered.

-All complete applications are reviewed by the Independent Major committee, which is composed of three or four faculty members, two students who are themselves independent majors, and Associate Dean Michelle Mancini.
+All complete applications are reviewed by the Independent Major committee.
 The committee's decisions are final.
 The fact that a particular topic was approved in the past is not a guarantee that it will be approved again.

 The committee considers the following issues:

-- Is the proposed major appropriate within the context of a liberal arts college? - Could the proposed major be accommodated instead by an established major and minor? - Does the proposal convey its intellectual concerns and the role each course will play in this inquiry? - Are the proposed courses (including alternates) expected to be offered over the next two years? - Will the faculty members be available for advising? - Does the student's record predict success in the proposed major?
+- Is the proposed major appropriate within the context of a liberal arts college? - Could the proposed major be accommodated instead by an established major and minor? - Does the proposal convey its intellectual concerns and the role each course will play in this inquiry? - Are the proposed courses (including alternates) expected to be offered over the next two years? - · Will the faculty members be available for advising? - Does the student's record predict success in the proposed major?